Ian G. Macara, Ph.D.

 Remarkably, embryonic stem cells are also epithelial, and loss of this phenotype is coupled to loss of pluripotency and conversion to various differentiated phenotypes.
 We are exploring how and why loss of epithelial character (EMT) occurs during conversion to cardiomyocytes.

 We have three major research programs ongoing: on the mechanisms of breast cancer initiation and metastasis, and on the control of mammary gland morphogenesis; epithelial homeostasis and cell polarity in iPSCs and embryonic stem cells; and single molecule analysis of vesicle dynamics at the plasma membrane.

 We use a range of approaches to study these cell processes, including genome-wide CRISPR screens; mouse models of breast cancer, mammary stem cells, and skin development; single molecule, high speed TIRF microscopy to follow the dynamics of proteins involved in vesicle traffic at the plasma membrane; multi-spectral confocal microscopy; single cell RNAseq; and conversion of induced pluripotent stem cells into cardiomyocytes.

 Postdoctoral Positions Available

-Postdoctoral positions are available to work on several exciting projects associated with mammary gland morphogenesis, stem cells and breast cancer, epithelial polarization mechanisms, and on the linkage between septins and DNA repair.
+Postdoctoral positions are available to work on several exciting projects associated with mammary gland morphogenesis, stem cells and breast cancer, and epithelial homeostasis mechanisms.
 Applicants with strong publication records and experience working with mice and/or live cell imaging are encouraged to apply.